As head of Resourcing at KPMG, Alison Driscoll was responsible for staffing approximately 1.6 million projects per year.

 What stands in the way of progress towards resource optimization?

 Capturing demand succinctly is one of the biggest challenges.
-Demand often comes through multiple channels… emails, phone calls, informal conversations, spreadsheets.
+Demand often comes through multiple channels… emails, phone calls, informal conversations, and spreadsheets.
 If that isn’t all captured in a demand tracking system, there is no one source of the truth and priorities can’t be accurately managed.
 This has a greater knock-on effect as it makes it very hard to accurately show the demand vs supply and can therefore affect recruitment and other key business decisions.

 It’s impossible to achieve resource optimization with fragmented data.
 If you’ve got to look in multiple places for demand, another system for available staff, another system to check skills – all those extra steps add time to the process and affect the ability to make the most effective decision.